-For example, you need a good writer to produce content, a graphic designer for designing images, a social media expert to handle social media accounts, a good copywriter for writing ad copies, a data analyst to analyze the data from ads, and SEO, etc.
+For example, you need an excellent writer to produce content, a graphic designer for designing images, a social media expert to handle social media accounts, a good copywriter for writing ad copies, a data analyst to analyze the data from ads, and SEO, etc.

 As you know, SEO is nowhere close to free.
 PPC, on the other hand, is money-driven.

 If you are a startup, you should not experiment a lot.
-Go for both SEO and PPC only when you have some experience and are confident enough to handle both places.
+Go for SEO and PPC only when you have some experience and are confident enough to handle both the marketing tactics.